REA, GEF, UNDP Sign Deals to Deliver 23 Power Mini-grids to 70,000 Nigerians

 Emmanuel Addeh in Abuja

-Under the Africa Mini-grids Programme (AMP), the partners would advance the nation’s clean energy ecosystem and catalyse socio-economic development through the deployment of renewable infrastructure, especially for agricultural development.
+Under the Africa Mini-grids Programme (AMP), the partners said the plan would advance the country’s clean energy ecosystem and catalyse socio-economic development through the deployment of renewable infrastructure, especially for agricultural development.

-An impact-focused initiative active in 21 countries, the Africa mini-grids programme, which was launched in 2022, is being funded by GEF and supported by the UNDP, according to statement issued by the partners.
+An impact-focused initiative active in 21 countries, the Africa mini-grids programme, which was launched in 2022, is being funded by GEF and supported by UNDP.

 Already, 18 renewable energy developers have been awarded grant agreements to the tune of $5.91 million, the statement added.

-Out of 120 sites in the energy pipeline developed through the Energizing Agriculture Programme (EAP), the 23 sites have been prioritised for the pilot phase of the AMP, spread across the six geographical zones of the nation.
+Out of 120 sites in the energy pipeline developed through the Energising Agriculture Programme (EAP), 23 sites have been prioritised for the pilot phase of the AMP, spread across the six geographical zones of the country.

-“These sites reflect diverse agricultural activities across these zones with a focus on grain processing; enhancing energy efficiency in staple food production; non-grain processing; strengthening support and value addition for cash crops and other agro byproducts.
+The statement said, “These sites reflect diverse agricultural activities across these zones with a focus on grain processing; enhancing energy efficiency in staple food production; non-grain processing; strengthening support and value addition for cash crops and other agro by-products.

-“It will also include cold storage to reduce post-harvest losses and enable access to cooling and refrigeration solutions,” the statement added.
+“It will also include cold storage to reduce post-harvest losses and enable access to cooling and refrigeration solutions.”

-While speaking on the REA’s partnership with the GEF and UNDP, the Chief Executive of the agency, Abba Aliyu, explained that the programme aligns with the federal government’s focus on the optimisation of decentralised renewable energy solutions.
+While speaking on REA’s partnership with the GEF and UNDP, Chief Executive of the agency, Abba Aliyu, explained that the programme aligned with the federal government’s focus on the optimisation of decentralised renewable energy solutions.

+“Beyond powering homes, the implementation of the AMP will energise businesses, strengthen innovation in the sector, foster job creation, and reduce energy poverty across the country.”

-GEF Operational Focal Person and Director, Planning, Research and Statistics (PRS), Federal Ministry of Environment, Mr. Stanley Jonah, explained that the completion of the AMP projects will not only enhance the agricultural value chain but impact the quality of lives of rural dwellers.
+GEF Operational Focal Person, and Director, Planning, Research and Statistics (PRS), Federal Ministry of Environment, Mr. Stanley Jonah, explained that the completion of the AMP projects will not only enhance the agricultural value chain but also impact the quality of lives of rural dwellers.

-Besides, the AMP Programme Lead at the REA, Dr. Bala Tyoden, while commending the renewable energy developers for working closely with the REA on the implementation of the AMP, urged the grantees to uphold the culture of compliance and adherence to standards and specifications.
+AMP Programme Lead at REA, Dr. Bala Tyoden, while commending the renewable energy developers for working closely with REA on the implementation of AMP, urged the grantees to uphold the culture of compliance and adherence to standards and specifications.

 With a 48-month timeline, the mini-grids are targeted at catalysing access to energy efficient and sustainable infrastructure for small-holder farmers in last-mile communities.